AndersDeath/diary2/000-current.md

 # 30 August - Freitag - Yerevan - 707 Tag der Einwanderung - Heat Sunny

 Where was I today?
 Sure!
-I
+I was in the doctro's office.